 As a result of its size, and weight, its gliding ability is weak.

 9. One species of flying snake makes a pretty good pet.

-10. The smallest flying snake has another interesting distinction.
+10. The smallest flying snake is the rarest.

 11. Very little is known about two species of flying snakes.

 The Moluccan Flying Snake and Sri Lankan Flying Snake are two unusual species of flying snakes.
 The former is native to Indonesia, while the latter is native to Sri Lanka.
 Not much else is known about them.